 * This webinar is not available to Porex competitors.

-Host Biography: Jaclyn Skagerlind Vice President of Interstate Specialty Products (ISP)
+Jaclyn Skagerlind, Vice President at Interstate Specialty Products (ISP)

 Jaclyn is the Vice President and third generation leader of Interstate Specialty Products (ISP).
 ISP specializes in die cutting and converting non-metallic materials.
 Over the course of a 35 year relationship with Porex, ISP has gained significant expertise and ability to precisely convert Porex products.
 ISP maintains strong inventory levels of standard stock products of Porex sheets, rods, tubes, and Virtek vents & PTFE.
 Jaclyn has a robust background at ISP having worked there in different capacities throughout her life.
 Jaclyn has an accounting background with education from Bryant University and UCONN.
 She is a CPA with prior accounting experience at PwC.